nasmith/NLP-spring25/project.md

 - Final writeup:  20 points (6 bonus points possible)

-## Individual Report
+## If Challenges Arise ...

 Students in this course are expected to work together professionally, overcoming the inevitable challenges that arise in the course of a team project.
 We recognize that, occasionally, team members behave unreasonably.
-To help us navigate situations where you feel a shared grade would be unfair, we invite you to submit individual updates on your team's progress at any time during the quarter using [this form](https://forms.gle/XMzbD9tkhZ5qEcvS8).
+To help us navigate situations where you feel a shared grade would be unfair, we invite you to reach out to course staff to discuss your team's progress at any time during the quarter using [this form](https://forms.gle/zjz8H9jwWfJq3zHz9).

 ## Data Statement